dunamismax/dunamismax-blog/content/posts/python-tips-and-tricks.md

 numbers = [1, 2, 3, 4, 5, 6]
 even_squares = [n ** 2 for n in numbers if n % 2 == 0]
 ```
+List comprehensions read left to right, making transformations and filters compact and readable.

 ## 4. Use pathlib for file paths